About Us

 Te Uru Tāngata is the national body for workplace diversity, equity and inclusion.

-AMINZ is a proud supporter of The Good Registry.
+AMINZ is proud to support The Good Registry.

 Giving Good Gift Card’s so recipient's can have the joy of giving to causes they care about.
 The Good Registry have 65 NZ charities to choose from.